MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

-**To enter/adjust an amount for a specific Pay Advance:*
+To enter/adjust an amount for a specific Pay Advance:

 1. Next to 'Transaction Type' select 'Pay Advance'.
+2. Next to 'Code' select the appropriate pay code.

+    > [!NOTE]
-2. Next to 'Code' select the appropriate pay code. o    Note: Employees can receive a Pay Advance for Salary or Commission Pay Types only.
+    > Employees can receive a Pay Advance for Salary or Commission Pay Types only.
 3. Enter appropriate dates in the 'Date From' and 'Date To' fields.
 These dates reflect the pay period the transaction is associated with.
 These are 'informational' dates and DO NOT drive 'when' the transaction is posted.
-4. In the 'Amount' field: Enter the total amount by which you need to adjust the wages associated with this pay advance: o    Positive Amount = Increase in gross and net wages o    Negative Amount = Decrease in gross and net wages
+4. In the 'Amount' field: Enter the total amount by which you need to adjust the wages associated with this pay advance:

+     - Positive Amount = Increase in gross and net wages
+     - Negative Amount = Decrease in gross and net wages
 5. Click 'Save' in the Payroll Manual Check Transaction Entry Window.

 > [!NOTE]